giserh/PySlope/README.md

     save_figure = yes/no
             This option toggles whether or not you would like the workspace to be saved as an image in your directory Default - .tiff

+## Performance Heavy Options ##

+    perform_critical_slope = yes/no
+            This option toggles whether to perform a critical slope analysis on the given data set and parameters.
+            Instead of performing a single Factor of Safety method calculation on the given data set, it performs multiple calculations each time changing the radius of the ellipse/circle, within aspect ratio, and plots all curves that achieved below 1.
+FOS < 1, indicated Driving Force exceeds that of the Resisting Forces.